bitranox/pathlib3x/README.rst

 .. |snyk| image:: https://img.shields.io/snyk/vulnerabilities/github/bitranox/pathlib3x
    :target: https://snyk.io/test/github/bitranox/pathlib3x

-Backport (actually a blunt copy) of python 3.8 pathlib for python 3.6, 3.7
+Backport (actually a blunt copy) of python 3.8 pathlib for python 3.6, 3.7 with a few tweaks to make it compatible.

 this will be updated periodically to have the latest version of pathlib available on 3.6, 3.7 and probably others.